shivam-jainn/podpad/README.md

 feature : feature branch will have multiple dev branches and dev's parallel test branch.
 Multiple dev branches can form a single feature .

 bugfix-#tickernumber : Is for picking up bug tickets from github issues . and solving it for new release

+### Example

+/stable
+/staging-v0.1
+/release-v0.0.1 [each release 0.1.0 == staging-v0.1] [10 release cycles = 1 staging cycle]
+    /feature-[filesystem-sidebar]
+        /dev-[rust-fs-access] /test-[rust-fs-access]

+## Folder Structure

+/src
+    /{page}
+        /components
+            /....
+        /page.tsx
+/src-tauri
+    /src
+        /{feature}

+## How to contribute?

+1. Fork this repo
+2. Pick an issue
+3. Try to solve it and ask doubts if any
+4. Make commits using `conventional commits` (It's in VSCode extension marketplace)
+5. Make a PR to respective feature branch (the feature branch would be given in the ticket)